Why not visit Cambodia and make a direct difference to the local economy?

-Be a Responsible Tourist and don’t just leave footprints…
+… and don’t forget be a Responsible Tourist and don’t just leave footprints

-- Leave behind old clothes that are weighing you down – these can be left at Jasmine Lodge in Siem Reap, for example
+- Leave behind old clothes that are weighing you down – these can be left at many guest houses in Siem Reap

 - Leave smiles and jovial conversation for the street children and beggars, money only convinces them to stay on the street